marcvidalbadia/pupil-turbulence-removal/README.md

 y <- pup.turbulence(y, sd.factor.high=3*exp(-ry$Blink_rate), LPF=10)
 ```
 The R function `pup.turbulence` removes pupil turbulences according to [1].
 The dispersion hyperparameter for slow turbulences is set by default to 3; we observed that between 3-5 provides optimal results under constant luminance conditions.
 For high-frequency turbulences, such as ROEs due to blinks, we recommend modeling the hyperparameter as the exponential `3*exp(-ry$Blink_rate)`, where `ry$Blink_rate` is an estimation of the blink rate calculated in the function `pup.med`.
 By default, the parameter is set to 3.
 We recommend to perform the final smoothing step using a cutoff frequency between 6 Hz (`LPF=6`) and 10 Hz (`LPF=10`).
-If `LPF=NA`no smoothing is conducted.
+If `LPF=NA`(default) no smoothing is conducted.
 The model is primarily configured on a 30 Hz sampling rate.

 ## References